 - Freekeh (cracked wheat) soup

 Get in the spirit and make (or buy) some lantern decorations, like the ones pictured at the top of this post!
-As you can see, by our 5 year old cutting one of the ones in the photo above, making them is easy!
+One of the above is cut by our 5 year old son per photo below) so you can see that making them is easy!

-- Take any piece of paper (prettier the better), or bonus points for decorating your own plain paper.
+- Take any piece of paper (the prettier the better), or bonus points for decorating your own plain paper.

 - Just fold it in half the long way, make even, parallel cuts starting on the FOLDED side, and stop at least 1/2 inch before you cut through, then unfold it and glue the sides together.